 Heat oil and shallow fry them to light golden colour.

 Drain and keep aside.

 Fry the potatoes too in the same oil to light brown.
-Drain and
+Drain and keep aside.

 Add the ginger and powdered spice paste.